What Iliac Crest Pain Feels Like When You Run

 - Pain worsens over two weeks despite reduced mileage

-- You experience numbness or tingling in your leg
+- You experience numbness or tingling anywhere in your leg

-- Swelling appears at the iliac crest itself
+- Visible swelling appears at the iliac crest itself

-- Pain is accompanied by fever or unexplained systemic symptoms
+- Pain comes with fever or other unexplained systemic symptoms

-These signs could indicate stress fracture, which is possible in high-mileage runners.
-A stress fracture of the iliac crest is rare — probably less than five percent of all iliac crest pain cases — but it demands different treatment than muscle attachment inflammation.
+These signs could indicate stress fracture — possible in high-mileage runners, rare overall.
+Probably less than five percent of all iliac crest pain cases, if the data I’ve seen is accurate.
+But stress fractures demand completely different treatment than muscle attachment inflammation, so getting it wrong is costly.

 High-mileage runners training for marathons or ironmans with sudden iliac crest pain should be particularly cautious.
-Stress fractures develop when bone is repeatedly loaded beyond its capacity to adapt.
-If you’ve recently jumped mileage by more than ten percent weekly or added unusual volume, your risk is higher.
+Stress fractures develop when bone is repeatedly loaded beyond its capacity to adapt — and if you’ve recently jumped weekly mileage by more than ten percent, or added unusual volume in a short window, your risk is meaningfully higher.

-Your doctor can order imaging if stress fracture is suspected.
 An X-ray is the standard starting point.
-An MRI is more sensitive but more expensive.
-Most true stress fractures require rest from running for four to eight weeks.
+An MRI is more sensitive — and more expensive.
+Most confirmed stress fractures require four to eight weeks away from running.

-If it’s just muscle attachment inflammation or IT band tension — which is what you almost certainly have — you can resolve this yourself.
-Trust the strengthening protocol.
-Be patient.
-Run easy while you’re recovering.
-Most runners are back to normal training within five to seven weeks.
+If it’s muscle attachment inflammation or IT band tension — which is what you almost certainly have — you can resolve this yourself.
+Trust the strengthening work.
+Be patient with the timeline.
+Run easy while recovering.
+Most runners are back to normal training within five to seven weeks, which feels long in the middle of it and completely reasonable in hindsight.

 Stay in the loop